 E-commerce is steadily becoming an integral part of the FMCG sector.
 According to Nielsen, nearly nine out of 10 dollars of FMCG retail growth came from online channels over 2016-17.
 A number of categories, such as edible goods, personal care, healthcare, and pet care are witnessing dramatic e-commerce growth in major markets such as the US, UK, China, Japan, South Korea, and India.
 As FMCG brands veer their business strategies towards digital, understanding how consumers shop for products online is paramount in order to stand out from the competition and increase market share.

-With e-commerce claiming a global share of 36 percent in FMCG growth, today’s digitally-evolved customers are compelling brands to explore newer ways to sell.
+With e-commerce claiming a global share of 36 % in FMCG growth, today’s digitally-evolved customers are compelling brands to explore newer ways to sell.
 The marketing playbook for FMCG sector has changed.
 The ex-head of Walmart’s mobile and digital vertical, Gibu Thomas mentioned facing skepticism about e-commerce and mobile purchases in the nascent years of his tenure.
 Today, Walmart is among the top e-commerce retailer in the US after Amazon.
 Much like Walmart, incumbents will have no choice but to grab the proverbial bull by its horns and ride on the e-commerce tide in order to stay relevant.

 Key product categories purchased online